-Beginning January 1, 2009, the standalone FWHC discussed above was repealed [SB 1247 (Lowenthal), Chapter 521, Statutes 2008], and is now incorporated within and required to be administered as part of the LIHC program.
-The annual cap remains at
+Farmworker Housing Credit.
+Beginning January 1, 2009, the standalone Farmworker Housing Credit (FWHC) discussed below was repealed [SB 1247 (Lowenthal), Chapter 521, Statutes of 2008] and is now incorporated within and required to be administered as part of the LIHC program.